 Crisis is the national but local charity for homeless people.
 We help people directly out of homelessness and campaign for the changes needed to solve it altogether.

 Every day we see the devastating impact homelessness has on people’s lives.
 Every year we work side by side with hundreds of homeless people across Oxfordshire and the UK, to help them rebuild their lives and leave homelessness behind for good.
 We know that due to the pandemic, the last year has been incredibly hard and challenging for everyone, but even more so if you do not have a safe place to call home.

 We know that homelessness is not inevitable.
 We know that with the support of people like you, we can and WILL end it.

 So why not dust of those trainers and join ‘Team Crisis’ at the Blenheim 7K today.
 For your fundraising pack and running vest, please email Nic on: firstname.lastname@example.org

 For further information about our work visit: https://www.crisis.org.uk/

-From our humble roots as a vegetable patch at Littlemore Hospital nearly 40 years ago, Restore has flourished across Oxfordshire.
+Restore has grown from humble roots as a vegetable patch at Littlemore Hospital to flourish across Oxfordshire.
 We now empower over 800 people with mental health problems to become experts in their own recovery, and to find and keep employment.
 We help people gain skills and confidence through gardening, woodwork, crafts and catering and we provide one-to-one employment support when people are ready to work or volunteer elsewhere.
 Find out more at www.restore.org.uk.

 Helen & Douglas House cares for terminally ill children, young adults and their families through exceptional hospice care.
 Each year the hospice needs to raise over £5 million to continue providing support to families dealing with the implications of living with a child who will die prematurely, the large majority of money comes through people donating and fundraising through challenges like this.
 Join the Helen & Douglas House Team and make a difference!